 Plan your day ahead of time

-Taking a few minutes to prepare at the beginning of the day (or the end of the day before) is going to be your best timesaver so you can get more done.
+Taking a few minutes to prepare at the beginning of the day (or the end of the previous day) is going to be your best timesaver so you can get more done.
 Use this time to review your schedule, note your priorities and set personal goals.

 Streamline your organization

 How you schedule is just as important as where you schedule.
 When it comes to organizing your day, keeping it simple is best – only use one tool so you can see your full day’s to-do’s all in one place to be more productive at home and on the go.